 The day itself was wonderful.
 We woke up bright and early and headed out in busloads to Kibera, where the march started.
 There were a few speeches of inspiration, and Maboyz got a special shout out.

-After the march, we had some eggs, sandwiches, and Abouna put us to work :) By us, I mean, MABOYZ.
+After the march, we had some eggs, sandwiches, and Abouna put us to work :) By us, I mean, the whole group of Maboyz.
 We worked cleaning up a bunch of storehouses.
 There were about 15 of us altogether, working at what seemed to be an impossible job, organizing heavy medical machinery, donated by people in the US and Egypt.
 Much of it was unusable, but could be made to good use with some repairs.
 We cleaned up 3 storehouses in 3 hours.
-You should have seen these rooms before we began… it looked like days of work, but with 15 of us… These guys are amazing.
-Some of them had no problem jumping up balancing themselves on mounds of metal, knowing that one wrong shift in weight would cause them tumbling into what would be a painful visit to the ER, or worse… stacking things in high places….
-Me the American I’m all thinking about “hey be careful!!”
-But we worked, and worked, and worked, and by the end – we were exhausted but proud of a good days work.. and here we are basking in the glory of a job well done:
+You should have seen these rooms before we began, it looked like days of work, but with 15 of us.
+These guys are amazing.
+Some of them had no problem jumping up balancing themselves on mounds of metal, knowing that one wrong shift in weight would cause them tumbling into what would be a painful visit to the ER, or worse, stacking things in high places.
+Me, the American, I’m all thinking about “hey be careful!!”
+But we worked, and worked, and worked, and by the end – we were exhausted but proud of a good days work.
+Here we are basking in the glory of a job well done: